sktime/sktime/docs/source/developer_guide/deprecation.rst

 If no tags are deprecated anymore (e.g., all deprecated tags are removed/renamed), ensure to remove this class as a parent of ``BaseObject`` or ``BaseEstimator``.

 Example
 =======
 Here is a simple example template for renaming a parameter of an estimator while changing default value as well.

-Case 1: before any change
+Step 1: before any change
 -------------------------

 .. code:: python